ashleemboyer/ashleemboyer/src/posts/2020-02/my-favorite-resource-for-making-accessible-custom-components.md

 ![Screenshot of the note for the Button widget.](https://dev-to-uploads.s3.amazonaws.com/i/zlp5ppilfkehbqpliufj.png)

 Next up, there will be a list of links to examples.
 [The Button widget examples](https://www.w3.org/TR/wai-aria-practices/examples/button/button.html) show how to correctly make a `div` element a button and a toggle button created with an `a` element.
-I like to read the code examples then use them as a reference when I make a rough initial version of component in a code sandbox.
+I like to read the code examples then use them as a reference when I make a rough initial version of the component in a code sandbox.
 Making an isolated practice copy prevents any unexpected behavior caused by my codebase and I can do manual testing with assistive technologies with ease.

 ![Screenshot of the examples section for the Button widget.](https://dev-to-uploads.s3.amazonaws.com/i/tynhp8eh33i2laie7rmb.png)